virkud/bios611-project1/README.md

 -------
 This project uses MIMIC-IV.
 This is a retrospectively collected datasource containing ICU and EHR data.
 You can obtain more information on it here: physionet.org/content/mimiciv/0.4/.

+Citations:
+Johnson, A., Bulgarelli, L., Pollard, T., Horng, S., Celi, L. A., & Mark, R. (2020).
+MIMIC-IV (version 0.4).
+PhysioNet. https://doi.org/10.13026/a3wn-hq05.
+Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P. C., Mark, R., ... & Stanley, H. E. (2000).
+PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
+Circulation [Online].
+101 (23), pp. e215–e220.

 You may need to request a DUA to access this data.
+Please contact me for the derived dataset used for this analysis.

 Preliminary figures
 -------------------